 Mold spores are tiny, airborne particles that come from mold.
 Mold can grow on anything organic, including wood, paper, carpet, and clothing.
 It is a common problem in damp environments such as bathrooms, attics, and crawl spaces.
 Exposure to high levels of mold spores can cause respiratory problems and other health issues.

-The acceptable mold spore count is ultimately identified by our third party laboratory and they would color coordinate the molds that are most detrimental in the property as well as if the count is low, medium or high.
-There is no definitive answer to this question as it depends on a variety of factors, including the type of mold, the level of exposure, and the person’s sensitivity to mold spores.
-However, most experts agree that levels below 1000 spores per cubic meter are generally safe.
+The acceptable mold spore count is ultimately identified by our third-party laboratory and they would color coordinate the molds that are most detrimental in the property as well as if the count is low, medium, or high.

 What Is Mold And What Are The Health Risks Associated With It

 Mold is a type of fungus that can grow on various surfaces, such as ceilings, walls, and floors.
 It typically appears as a green or black substance and can produce an earthy/musty smell.
 Mold can cause a number of health problems, including respiratory issues, skin irritation, and allergies.
 It is important to avoid contact with mold and if possible and to get rid of it immediately if found in your home according to the EPA guidelines.